ToolShedTested

 #2: Ryobi PCL430B -- Best Budget

-At $69 bare tool, the PCL430B is the cheapest way to get a capable oscillating tool on a major battery platform.
+at the current retailer price bare tool, the PCL430B is the cheapest way to get a capable oscillating tool on a major battery platform.
 Tool-less blade change works (though not as crisply as the DeWalt), variable speed covers the range, and the ONE+ battery system means the tool works with any Ryobi battery you already own.

 The tradeoffs: more vibration than the pro tools (noticeable after 10 minutes of continuous use), slightly longer blade change time, and a brushed motor that will wear faster than brushless.
 For occasional homeowner use -- one renovation project per year -- those tradeoffs are worth $70 of savings.
 For weekly use, step up.